eclipse-vertx/vert.x/core_manual_ruby.md

         puts "got response #{resp.status_code}"
     end

-With `get_now` there is no return value.
+#### Handling exceptions

+You can set an exception handler on the `HttpClient` class and it will receive all exceptions for the client unless a specific exception handler has been set on a specific `HttpClientRequest` object.

 #### Writing to the request body

 Writing to the client request body has a very similar API to writing to the server response body.

-To write data to an `HttpClientRequest` object, you invoke the `write_buffer` or `write_str` methods.
+To write data to an `HttpClientRequest` object, you invoke the `write` or `write_str` methods.
 These methods can be called multiple times before the request has ended.

 With a single buffer:

     myBuffer = ...
-    request.write_buffer(myBuffer)
+    request.write(myBuffer)

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.